Portkey-AI/portkey-cookbook/ai-gateway/smart-fallback-with-model-optimized-prompts.md

 ## Fallback Configs using Prompt Templates

-You need to prepare requests for them to acquire the fallback strategy.
+You need to prepare requests to apply fallback strategy.
 To do that, use the created prompt templates earlier, one with Anthropic and another with OpenAI, structure them as follows:

 ```json
 {